 There are many reasons people relocate.
 It might be starting a new job, a marriage, a divorce, just finishing college or simply wanting a change of scenery.
 With any long distance move also comes the added expense of transporting your personal belongings.
 This can run into a lot of extra money you might not have available.
-The good news is that there are many ways to reduce the overall cost.
+The good news is that there are many ways to save money on your next move.

 Hiring a moving company